John-wallace89/JL-Watchtower/README.md

 * At the top of the repository section, locate the "Settings" Button on the menu.
 * Scroll down the settings page until you find the "GitHub Pages" section.
+* You will see a message "Pages settings now has its own dedicated tab!
+Check it out here!" click on the link.
 * Under "Source", click the dropdown and select "Master Branch".The page will refresh.
-* Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+* The now published site link in the "GitHub Pages" section will be found at the top of the page.

 ### Forking the GitHub Repository ###
 By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...